shakurocom/MiFitDemo/README.md

 ## License

-Shakuro.MovieList is released under the MIT license.
+Shakuro.MiFit is released under the MIT license.
 [See LICENSE](https://github.com/shakurocom/ScrollableTabs/blob/master/LICENSE.md) for details.

 ## Give it a try and reach us